Jbaba13/hanni-email-backup/ProjectOverview.md

 1. **Request the complete backup.py script as an artifact**
    - Say: "Please create the entire backup.py as an artifact and keep it in its entirety"
-   - This ensures you have the full, current version available
+   - This ensures you have the full, current version available (1800+ lines)
    - The artifact allows for surgical, incremental updates
-   - You'll always have direct access to copy/paste the complete script
+   - Prevents version control issues and broken functionality

 2. **Why this matters:**
-   - The backup.py is 1800+ lines of complex code
+   - The backup.py is complex integrated code
-   - Partial edits without context can break functionality
+   - Partial edits without context break functionality
    - Having the full artifact ensures consistency
    - Allows for precise line-by-line updates
-   - Prevents version control issues

 3. **How to request updates:**
    - "Please update the backup.py artifact at line X..."